orizens/orizens.com/src/pages/blog/2016-02-19-angular-2-ngrxstore-the-ngmodel-in-between-use-case-from-angular-1.md

 ## Updating Youtube Search Service With a New NgRx Action

-The last change goes to the youtube search service &#8211; this is where the actual search logics happens and where <a href="https://github.com/ngrx/store" target="_blank">NgRx/store</a> goes into action.
+The last change goes to the youtube search service - this is where the actual search logics happens and where <a href="https://github.com/ngrx/store" target="_blank">NgRx/store</a> goes into action.

-I added a new function &#8220;**resetPageToken**&#8220;, which purpose is to reset the pageToken property in the configuration object that is used in the youtube search request.
+I added a new function "**resetPageToken**", which purpose is to reset the pageToken property in the configuration object that is used in the youtube search request.

-This function also dispatched a new action, &#8216;RESET&#8217;, which resets the videos list in the store.
+This function also dispatched a new action, &#8216;RESET', which resets the videos list in the store.
 It is also being called in the search function if a new search is request by Echoes:

 <pre class="lang:default decode:true">resetPageToken () {
 	this._config.set('pageToken', '');